-Companies seem to have gotten the message, and many are scrambling to jump on the mobile bandwagon with HR apps intended to boost employee engagement and productivity.
+Companies seem to have gotten the message, and many are scrambling to jump on the HR mobile strategy bandwagon with apps intended to boost employee engagement and productivity.
 But not all apps are created equal.

 Aside from apps that simply don’t work, bad mobile apps are those that don’t deliver a satisfactory user experience.
 In the HR arena, that usually means the app has been designed around HR processes rather than the user’s needs.